NaturalIntelligence/fast-xml-parser/README.md

 }
 ```

-Validator reurns the following object in case of error;
+Validator returns the following object in case of error;
 ```js
 {
   err: {